 Risa Kaufman, Director

-Risa holds a J.D. from New York University School of Law, where she was a Root-Tilden-Snow scholar.
+Risa holds a J.D. from NYU School of Law, where she was a Root-Tilden-Snow scholar.
 She clerked for Judge Ira DeMent in the U.S. District Court in Montgomery, Alabama, and holds a B.A. from Tulane University.